klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 ####Conclusion
-GBM is more effective than a regular random forrest model at expensive of computational efficiency.
+GBM is more effective than a regular random forrest model at the expensive of computational efficiency.
 However, a random forest with 5 cross validations where the final model is an average of multiple random forest models performs the most accurate with manageable computational load[5].

 ####Literature